The Basic Engagement Plan

-The OSM/VISTA Teams are dedicated to creating,strengthening and supporting partnerships that benefit and engage rural communities in the Appalachian Coalfields and the Rocky Mountain West.
-To promote civic engagement in the regions that we serve, we require all first year sites to complete a BEP.
+The OSMRE/VISTA Teams are dedicated to creating,strengthening, and supporting partnerships that benefit and engage rural communities in the Appalachian Coalfields and the Rocky Mountain West.
+To promote civic engagement in the regions that we serve, we require all first year sites to complete a Basic Engagement Plan (BEP).
 This helps to intrudce a more expansive deliberative dialogue to help the site reach its goals.

-Our primary goal for the BEP is for our watershed/community organizations to engage new partners and new constituencies in the hope of discovering and discussing common interests.
+Our primary goal for the BEP is for community organizations to engage new partners and new constituencies in the hope of discovering and discussing common interests.
 We believe the BEP will strengthen our organizations and their community's capacity to address local challenges.